 True to its name, the Sinfully Sweet Apple Company offers more than 100 different kinds of gourmet apple treats and prides itself on experimenting every day.
 Diners should be forewarned that it will be incredibly difficult to choose from the delicious varieties.
 Will it be the Blue Hawaiian with coconut and pineapple, or the Bavarian Cream covered in graham cracker crumbs?
 This stop in La Verne will enable you to fulfill all your apple dreams and discover what your ideal apple goodie truly is.

 Recommended Dish: Blue Hawaiian Caramel Apple, Bavarian Cream Caramel Apple

-Enjoy the outdoors at the Sky Top Orchard in the mountains of North Carolina where customers can pick over 20 different types of apples.
+Enjoy the outdoors at the Sky Top Orchard in the mountains of North Carolina, where customers can pick more than 20 different types of apples.
 Besides apple picking, the orchard offers a variety of things to do for the whole family, including hayrides, jam and jellying activities, and petting barnyard animals.
 Apple lovers will appreciate the preservative-free cider made from their own apples, and cleaned and bottled on the premises.
 Bobby Flay loves his cider with a slice of cornbread.

 Recommended Dish: Apple Cider

 The Tamale Place is impressive for many qualities, but perhaps most notable is that each of the 150,000 tamales produced per year is handmade and hand-tied.
 Guy Fieri was astounded when he learned that this meant the masa (corn dough) for the tamales is freshly ground every day.
 The fresh, hearty flavors present in all of the dishes at The Tamale Place make this restaurant’s authentic Mexican cuisine very memorable.
 While the tacos and tortilla chips are delicious, apple lovers should take a bite of their Apple Pecan Tamales for a great blend of crunchy textures and sweet fillings.